Headlines March 2017

 SPHPM PhD candidates present at meeting of forensic science academy

-Laura Anderson and Samantha Rowbotham (PhD candidates with the Department of Forensic Medicine) attended the 69th annual scientific meeting of the American Academy of Forensic Sciences in New Orleans, Louisiana, USA from 13th to 18th of February 2017.
-Laura’s presentation was on “The Psychology of Drug-Facilitated Sexual Assault” and Sam's presentation was on “Skeletal Trauma Resulting from Falls Involving Stairs”.
+Laura Anderson and Samantha Rowbotham (PhD candidates with the Department of Forensic Medicine) attended the 69th annual scientific meeting of the American Academy of Forensic Sciences in New Orleans, Louisiana, USA from 13–18 February.
+Laura's presentation was on 'The Psychology of Drug-Facilitated Sexual Assault' and Sam's presentation was on 'Skeletal Trauma Resulting from Falls Involving Stairs'.

 Nine News Melbourne, 21 February 2017